SamMed05/c-cpp-notes/docs/cpp/first-program.md

-1. **`#include <iostream>`** is a special command that tells the compiler to add the content of the `iostream` library,  which is the part of the C++ standard library that allows us to access input and output stream classes and *manipulator functions* (see point 4), so to read and write text from/to the console.
+1. **`#include <iostream>`** is a special command that tells the compiler to add the content of the `iostream` library,  which is the part of the C++ standard library that allows us to access input and output stream classes and *manipulator functions* (see point 1 or Main seciton), so to read and write text from/to the console respectively.
 We need this line in order to use `cout` on line 5.
 Every line preceded by the `#` symbol is called a *preprocessor directive*.
 They call the *preprocessor* which *pre*process the source code before compiling the rest of the code.
 The `iostream` library is a header only library, meaning that it only contains